FreshKernel/kraft-sync/CONTRIBUTING.md

    Profile the application for performance bottlenecks and optimize critical sections if needed.
 4. **Bundle size**:

-   Try to make the jar file size as less as possible and as much as needed
+   Try to make the JAR file size as less as possible and as much as needed
 5. **Code Review**:

    Encourage code reviews for all changes to maintain code quality and catch potential issues early.